bodeadedeji/bodeadedeji.github.io/index.md

 I am open to discussing anything **LINGUISTICS**.
 I love teaching and talking about languages.

+**Ongoing**
+- (In)Definiteness and the Yorùbá Bare Noun

 **What's New?**
 - Backward Association of Exclusive Particles and Scope Freezing (*with* Ka Fai Yip & Daniel Aremu)
+- Are Splitting Verbs in Yorùbá Discontinuous Heads? (*with* Ka Fai Yip)
-- (In)Definiteness and the Yorùbá Bare Noun
+- On the Syntax of Yorùbá Splitting Verb Constructions (Accepted for publication)
+- A Quantifier-Particle Approach to Exclusive Focus Particles in Yorùbá (*with* Ka Fai Yip)